Cole McWard

-Cole McWard (born June 9, 2001) is an American professional ice hockey defenseman for the Bridgeport Islanders in the American Hockey League (AHL) while under contract with the New York Islanders of the National Hockey League (NHL).
-McWard played collegiate hockey at The Ohio State University.
+Cole McWard (born June 9, 2001) is an American professional ice hockey defenseman who is currently under contract with the Toronto Maple Leafs of the National Hockey League (NHL).
+He previously played in the NHL for the Vancouver Canucks and New York Islanders.
+McWard also played collegiate ice hockey at Ohio State University.

 Personal life

 McWard was born on June 9, 2001, in Fenton, Missouri, to parents Tina and Patrick.
 He began skating at the age of three after watching his older brother Gannon start playing ice hockey.
 He first played organized ice hockey with the Meramec Sharks before playing on multiple single-A and double-AA hockey teams growing up.

 Playing career

 Amateur

 While playing with the St. Louis AAA Blues during the 2016–17 season, McWard was drafted 80th overall by the Tri-City Storm in the 2017 United States Hockey League Phase I draft.
 Although he remained with the Blues through 2018, he also played with the Westminster Wildcats at the Westminster Christian Academy and helped them to back-to-back state championships.
 As a result of his outstanding play, McWard was a member of Team USA that won the 2017 Under-17 Five Nations Tournament in Ostrava, Czech Republic.

 McWard eventually made his USHL debut on December 28, 2017, as an affiliate list call-up but remained with the Wildcats and Blues for the remainder of the season.
 He finished the 2017–18 season with 14 goals and 16 assists for 30 points with the Wildcats.
 McWard joined the Tri-City Storm full-time during the 2018–19 season and scored his first career USHL goal on November 9, 2018.
 McWard finished his rookie season with the Storm accumulating one goal and five assists for six points through 48 games and was named to the USHL All-Academic Team.
 McWard returned to the Storm for the 2019–20 season, which was eventually shortened due to the COVID-19 pandemic.
 Prior to the league stopping play, McWard brokout with eight goals and 10 assists for 18 points through 48 games.

 During the 2020–21 season, McWard committed to Ohio State University starting in 2021–22.
-At the time, he led all Storm defencemen with one goal and four assists over seven games.
+At the time, he led all Storm defensemen with one goal and four assists over seven games.
 Following the commitment, McWard and Carter Mazur were named co-captains alongside alternate captains Matthew Knies, Nick Portz, Kyle Aucoin, and goaltender Todd Scott.
 On February 10, 2021, McWard was named the USHL's Defenseman of the Week after he led all Storm players with four goals over two games against the Sioux Falls Stampede.
-He finished the season with a career-high 14 goals and 19 assists for 33 points to rank fourth in scoring among all USHL defencemen.
+He finished the season with a career-high 14 goals and 19 assists for 33 points to rank fourth in scoring among all USHL defensemen.
 As a result, he was selected for the All-USHL Team Second Team.